silshack/summer2017/_posts/elliott/2017-05-23-logic-and-control.md

 * Problem Solving attitudes and strategies

-# Functions & Refactoring for Thurs
+# Functions & Refactoring for Next time

 Read up on functions and then use the power of custom functions to make your previous code more concise!